Haiti: Harvest of Hope: Presentation

+Kevin Pina produced sequels of this documentary, Haiti: The UNtold Story (2005) and Haiti: We Must Kill the Bandits (2007).

+Distribution

-The world television premiere of Harvest of Hope was in Haiti on Mother's Day, May 28, 1995.
+The world television premiere of Harvest of Hope was in Haiti on May 28, 1995.
 The Haitian Creole version was produced in association with Jean-Claude Martineau who also introduced the film on Télévision Nationale d'Haïti.
 The English version is narrated by Roscoe Lee Browne and premiered at the Mill Valley Film Festival in the summer of 1994.